hellmarbecker/blog/_drafts/selective-bulk-upserts-in-apache-druid.markdown

 Make sure you configure at least two concurrent subtasks if you are using `hashed` or `dynamic` partitioning.

 ## Conclusion

+This tutorial showed how to fold new and updated data into an existing datasource, to the effect of a _selective bulk upsert_.
+Let's recap a few learnings:

 - Selective bulk upserts are done using the `combining inputSource` idiom in Druid.
 - Ingestion filters are very expressive and allow a detailed specification of which data to retain or replace.